About Me

 My mother's father on Carlyle Lake, where we went most summers in the 60s.

-Mom, with crazy sun-glasses (Allan looking forward and Brenda looking aft).
+Mom, with crazy sun-glasses (my brother looking forward and my sister looking aft).

 Top: mom (with normal sun-glasses), dad, and grandpa.
-Bottom: me and Allan with packages; Brenda facing off with grandpa's dog Ruff.
+Bottom: me and my older brother with packages; my sister facing off with grandpa's dog Ruff.

 My dad's mother was a friendly, tough old bird, with Dutch ancestry and a large portrait of Queen Elizabeth in her bedroom.